 :: Wet ones and/or hand sanitizer – I carry both and use them constantly.

-:: Tissues packets – sometimes you need to blow your nose or have your own toilet paper handy.
+:: Tissue packets – sometimes you need to blow your nose or have your own toilet paper handy.
+Yep, we’ve needed tissues for TP more than once.

 :: Hanging toiletry bag – solves the problem of limited counter space in the bathroom.
-I LOVE mine and can’t believe I waited so long to purchase one.
+I LOVE mine and can’t believe I waited so long to purchase.

 :: Plastic silverware – I can’t say how many times I’ve needed a knife or spoon in a hotel room or on the train.
 Cutting a baguette, maybe we brought dessert back to the hotel room….